Witches' finger cookies served with red velvet hot chocolate 'blood' make a spooktacular treat for Halloween!

 Witches' Finger Cookies

 - To make the witch finger cookies: Place the butter and icing sugar in a large bowl and whisk with an electric mixer until just combined.
-Add the egg and vanilla and almond extracts and whisk again to mix.
+Add the vanilla and almond extracts and whisk again to mix.

 - Line a couple of baking sheets with baking parchment.
-Working with ¼ of the dough at a time, leaving the rest in the fridge, measure out ½ Tbsp quantities of dough (don't use more than this or your cookies will end up way too big).
+Working with ¼ of the dough at a time, leaving the rest in the fridge, measure out ½ Tablespoon quantities of dough (don't use more than this or your cookies will end up way too big).
 Roll each into a ball then roll out into a log shape.

 - Press a blanched almond into one end to form a fingernail, then lightly flour your hands and use them to shape it into a knobbly finger shape.
 The cookies will spread a little in the oven so you need to make sure that you make them quite thin – thinner than you want the cookies to end up.
 Use the back of a knife to make indentations in the knuckles to make them look more like fingers.